DannieBGoode/opensx70/_posts/2018/12/2018-12-30-Beta-test-program.md

  * user interface feedback

  * features: what features you fancy the most... what stuff is useless and nobody needs that?

+ * the selector wheel, has 16 slots, what are the better options there?
+EV or shutter speed at F8?
+B?
+T? ????

+ * everything flash/strobes "front" curtain back curtain? shutter speed???

+ * ?????????

 If you already have an openSX70 please also "join" the program.
 I think that toguether we can do the most amazing SX70 camera ever (and if we don't we'll at least have a lot of fun in the process!)